chronicleworks/chronicle/docs/domain_modelling.md

 #### Version

-A simple incrementing integer representing a version number
+A simple incrementing integer representing a version number.

 ### Entities